lb0o/website/content/en/docs/operations/talos/configuration/air-gapped.md

       skip_verify = true
 ```

-This secret will be copied for every tenant Kubernetes cluster deployed in your Cozystack.
+This secret will be copied for every tenant Kubernetes cluster deployed in Cozystack.

+It's possible to configure registry mirrors for a particular tenant Kubernetes cluster:

+-   The tenant cluster must be deployed with a Kubernetes package version 0.23.0 or later, which is available since Cozystack 0.32.0.
+-   Before deploying the tenant cluster, create a Kubernetes Secret named `kubernetes-<cluster name>` with the same contents as shown above.
-If you need to set a custom config for a particular tenant K8s cluster, set `useCustomSecretForPatchContainerd: true`
+-   When deploying the tenant cluster, set `useCustomSecretForPatchContainerd: true` in the values.
-in the values of  Kubernetes app (since version 0.23.0) and create a Secret with name `kubernetes-clustername` before creating a cluster.

-To learn more about registry configuration, read the [CRI Plugin configuration guide](
+To learn more about registry configuration values, read the [CRI Plugin configuration guide](
 https://github.com/containerd/containerd/blob/main/docs/cri/config.md#registry-configuration)